 The link to download the complete, free informational text comprehension activities described in this post can be found below the description of the activities at the bottom.

-The materials we are sharing below have been created to help make setting up your small groups easier.
-Using the materials we have provided, you will be able to cover a variety of skills using any books your students are reading.
+The materials we are sharing below will help make setting up your small groups easier.
+You will be able to cover a variety of skills using any books your students are reading.

 Connection Cards – These cards are meant to be used as students read and think of different types of connections they would want to share during a discussion of the text.
 They should be encouraged to take a card and jot down some words or phrases that will help them to remember their connections.
 The teacher can then look at the cards to decide if they should be shared during a group discussion or a one-on-one conference.